nishitanand/image-relighting-diffusion/README.md

 # Image Relighting with Diffusion Models

-A complete end-to-end pipeline for training image relighting models based on the IC-Light methodology.
+A complete end-to-end pipeline for training image relighting models.
 This project enables you to:

 1. **Filter** high-quality images with good lighting from large datasets
 2. **Generate** albedo/degraded images (training pairs)